open-telemetry/opentelemetry-js/doc/exporter-guide.md

 The current `MetricExporter` interface (`0.2.0`) defines 2 methods:

 - `export`: Exports a batch of telemetry data.
-In this method you’ll process and translate `ReadableMetric` Data into the data that your metric backend accepts.
+In this method you’ll process and translate `MetricRecord` Data into the data that your metric backend accepts.

 - `shutdown`: Shuts down the exporter.
 This is an opportunity for exporter to do any cleanup required. `Shutdown` should be called only once for each Exporter instance.
 After the call to `Shutdown` subsequent calls to Export are not allowed and should return `FailedNotRetryable` error.